Portainer CE

 What is Portainer CE?

-Portainer CE is a lightweight, open-source management platform for Docker, Swarm, Kubernetes, and other containerized applications.
-It provides a user-friendly interface for IT administrators and DevOps teams to manage and monitor their containerized environments.
-With Portainer CE, users can easily deploy, manage, and troubleshoot containerized applications, as well as monitor and analyze performance metrics.
+Portainer CE is a lightweight, open-source management platform for Docker, Kubernetes, and other containerized applications.
+It provides a user-friendly interface for deploying, managing, and monitoring containers, making it an ideal solution for developers, DevOps teams, and system administrators.
+With Portainer CE, users can easily manage their containerized environments, including creating and managing containers, images, volumes, and networks.

 Main Features of Portainer CE